hujhax/austin-improv-wiki/Pack of Cigarettes & Some Milk.md

 **Pack of Cigarettes & Some Milk** was a one-off *[[Cagematch]]* team.

 ## History
 They played one Cagematch on 4/30/14.
+They received a 3-minute jumping ovation from the audience.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Only One Performance|Category:Only One Performance]]